Is Disney Vacation Club Worth It? The Pros and Cons

 About Disney Vacation Club

-Disney Vacation Club, also known as “DVC,” is undoubtedly one of the best vacation clubs in the hospitality world.
+Disney Vacation Club, also known as “DVC,” is undoubtedly one of the best vacation clubs in the hospitality industry.
 Families traveling to Florida, California, and Hawaii often stay in their favorite Disney resorts to level up their vacation.
 Disney began the Disney Vacation Club with their first resort, which is known today as Old Key West, in 1991.
-Since then, this resort developer has proven it’s worth it to thousands of families that own a Disney timeshare across the 15 DVC resorts.
+Since then, this resort developer has proven it’s worth it to thousands of families that own a Disney timeshare across the 18 DVC resorts.

 How Do DVC Points Work?